naukri-engineering/Blooper/README.md

 We have been using [NewMonk](https://github.com/naukri-engineering/NewMonk) for Android Crash reporting.
 It helps us quickly identify and pin point crashes and diagnose them by device, app version and OS.
 Thus it helps fix issues before they reach end users and ship higher quality apps.
-It also keeps us informed about crashes on Slack so that we never miss a problem.
+It also keeps us informed about crashes through alerts so that we never miss a problem.

-This is a library that enables an Android application to automatically post detailed crash reports to NewMonk.
+Blooper is a library that enables an Android application to automatically post detailed crash reports to NewMonk.

 **Features**

 1. Quick and easy set up with just a few lines of code.
 2. Ability to configure the endpoint, appid, interval, request headers and debug mode easily.
 More variables to be made configurable soon.
 3. Detailed crash reports along with OS, device and application details.
-4. Compatible with all Android versions from 2.3 onwards
+4. Compatible with all Android versions from 2.3 onwards.
-5. Send reports for caught and custom exceptions also
+5. Send reports for caught and custom exceptions also.
-6. Automatically handle device restart situation
+6. Automatically handles device restart.
 7. Batched transfers to conserve battery and bandwidth.
-Limits the number of network calls to your endpoint.
+Limits the number of network calls.
 8. If there is no network coverage, reports are stored and sent later on next run.
 To limit the storage size, not more than 20 exceptions will be stored at any time.
 9. Find out who your app crashes affected.
 Can be used to trace specific customer reported issues.